LempereurMat/deepevent/README.md

 ## Requirement

-Windows 64 bits only, python3.7, Keras, Tensorflow, pyBtk, Numpy, Scipy
+Windows 64 bits only, python3.7, Keras, Tensorflow, pyBtk, Numpy, Scipy, GoogleDriveDownloader

 All depedancies are available in pipy